Blendify/blender-manual/blender_docs/manual/render/blender_render/world/background.rst

 AngMap
    Used to wrap a standard hemisphere angular map around the scene in a dome.
    This can be used for image based lighting with *Ambient Occlusion* set to sky color.
-   You'll generally need a high dynamic range image (HDRI) angular map.
+   You will generally need a high dynamic range image (HDRI) angular map.
 (It will look like a weird spherical image).
 Sphere
    Sphere mapping, similar to that of materials
 Tube